Amid new bombings, Ukraine now seen as a war of attrition

 The strike on the art school was the second time in less than a week that officials reported an attack on a public building where Mariupol residents had taken shelter.
 On Wednesday, a bomb hit a theater where more than 1,000 people were believed to be sheltering.

-There was no immediate word on casualties from the reported strike on the school, which The Associated Press could not independently verify.
+There was no immediate word on casualties at the school, which The Associated Press could not independently verify.
 Ukrainian officials have not given an update on the search of the theater since Friday, when they said at least 130 people had been rescued and another 1,300 were trapped by rubble.

-City officials and aid groups have described dire conditions in Mariupol, where food, water and electricity have run low and the fighting has kept humanitarian convoys from reaching the city.
-The Russian siege also severed communication lines in Mariupol, making it difficult to verify reports from the city.
+City officials and aid groups say food, water and electricity have run low in Mariupol and fighting has kept out humanitarian convoys.
+Communications are severed, making it difficult to verify reports from there.

 The strategic port on the Sea of Azov has been under bombardment for over three weeks and has seen some of the worst horrors of the war.
-City officials said at least 2,300 people have died, some of whom are buried in mass graves.
+City officials said at least 2,300 people have died, with some buried in mass graves.

-“To do this to a peaceful city, what the occupiers did, is a terror that will be remembered for centuries to come,” President Volodymyr Zelenskyy said in his nightly video address to Ukraine.
+“To do this to a peaceful city, what the occupiers did, is a terror that will be remembered for centuries to come,” Zelenskyy said in a nightly video address to Ukraine.
 "The more Russia uses terror against Ukraine, the worse the consequences for it.”

 Unexpectedly strong Ukrainian resistance has dashed Russian President Vladimir Putin’s hopes for a fast victory after he ordered the Feb.
 24 invasion of his neighbor.
 In recent days, Russian forces have entered Mariupol, cutting it off from the sea and devastating a massive steel plant.
 But the city's fall could prove a costly victory.